-This new Kind Surf model features the same technical specs, but features a less common color scheme.
-It looks like on these promo photos colors are really screwed up, since the bezel, hour and minute hands, as well as luminous strips on the facetted hour markers are supposed to match in hue the grey-blue color of the NGO’s logo (which is, too, green on these photos, I have already contacted JR and currently waiting for fixed photos).
+This new Kind Surf model features the same technical specs but features a less common color scheme.
+It looks like on these promo photos colors are screwed up, since the bezel, hour and minute hands, as well as luminous strips on the faceted hour markers, are supposed to match in hue the grey-blue color of the NGO’s logo (which is, too, green on these photos, I have already contacted JR and currently waiting for fixed photos).

-UPDATE (21 Nov 2013): We have just received a reply from JeanRichard PR representative and it looks like there really was somthing wrong with color profile of the original photos of the watch.
-As you can see on a couple of photos below, the aluminum bezel and Superluminova on the dials are indeed grey-blue, not greenish like they appeared earlier.
+UPDATE (21 Nov 2013): We have just received a reply from JeanRichard PR representative and it looks like there was something wrong with the color profile of the original photos.
+As you can see on a couple of photos below, the aluminum bezel and Superluminova on the dials are indeed grey-blue, not greenish as they appeared earlier.

 I have also an update on the limited edition model’s price.
 Initially, they plan to offer the watch at just €2500 (VAT not included), but the price will certainly go North after all the timepieces will be sold out.

 Value for money: 4/5